This Diwali, let productivity be your brightest spark — enjoy 20% off on Flowace!

 And while Harvest stops at time tracking, Flowace goes further.
 It includes built-in monitoring like screenshots, app/URL tracking, and idle time alerts.
 With Harvest, you’d need a second tool for that.
 With Flowace, it’s all in one.

 Flowace also gives you deep productivity insights.
 You can see where time was actually spent—like 3 hours on social media.
 Harvest can’t do that because it only knows what users log.
 These insights help boost team efficiency.
-In fact, Flowace claims a 31% productivity lift.
+In fact, Flowace claims a 31% productivity lift, making it one of the best time tracking solutions for teams that want accuracy and analytics in a single platform.

 3. Easier to Scale